ananya923/My_SQL_Guidebook/README.md

 - `guidebook_queries.sql`: This is the SQL script containing the example queries I've shown in my guidebook.
 - `load_data.sql`: An SQL script which I used to connect to the Northwind PostegreSQL database.
 More details on this setup are included in the Guidebook.
-- `northwind.sql`: The database file for Northwind which has been use to demonstrate queries in the guidebook.
+- `northwind.sql`: The database file for Northwind which has been used to demonstrate queries in the guidebook.